Haldelio/hanifhaldelio/README.md

 - B.Sc Hons., in Geography, consentration in Physical Geography, Universitas Negeri Padang, Indonesia, 2016

 ## Activitiy
-- 6 January 2026 // I am happy to announce that I'm selected as Silver Category Award, The Outstanding Thesis 2025, Filed of Science and Technology STEM, by GS Khon Kaen University.
+- 6 January 2026 // I am happy to announce that I'm selected as Silver Category Award, The Outstanding Thesis 2025, Field of Science and Technology STEM, by GS Khon Kaen University.
+-
 ## Assistanceship
 * Research Assistance.
 Earth Observation Technologies (EOT) for Land and Agricultural Development.
 Department of Geography.
 Mapping Rubber Plantations Using Multi-Temporal Sentinel-1 and Sentinel-2 Data With a Machine Learning Approach. [(_2025_)](https://human.msu.ac.th/eot/).
 Mahasarakham University, Thailand.